 * Trusty’s battle howl is unintentionally hilarious.

-* Something else this film has in common with “Bambi”: there’s a nice bit of mood whiplash when the movie jumps from Trusty’s near-death experience to a happy Christmas Eve.
+* Something else this film has in common with “Bambi”: there’s a nice bit of mood whiplash when the movie jumps from Trusty’s near-death experience to a cheery Christmas Eve.

-- Nostalgia Critic; Practical Folks; AnimatedKid; AnimatedKid (2); The Animation Commendation; Letterbox’d; Letterbox’d (2); Roger Erbert; Jess’s Somewhat Grown-Up Type Blog (1); Jess’s Somewhat Grown-Up Type Blog (2); CaramelFrog; Katejohns619; East 9th Street; CriterionForum; The Mouse For Less; Filmwerk; Jaysen Headley Writes; Cynic’s Survival Guide To Disney Animated Classics (1); Cynic’s Survival Guide To Disney Animated Classics (2); Reviews Of Films; A Year With Walt; Mbalie27; Worthy Of Note Reviews; Crap My Kids Watch; Fanpop; This Is Random But; Animated Film Reviews; Silver Petticoat Review; Starpulse; Fimfiction; A Year Of A Million Dreams; Disneyfied Or Disney Tried?; MovieListMania; MentalFloss; A113 Animation; Tasteful Reviews; All The Disney Movies; Disney In Your Day; Skizzles22Hu; The Disney Odyssey.
+- Nostalgia Critic; Practical Folks; AnimatedKid I and II; The Animation Commendation; Letterbox’d I & II; Roger Erbert; Jess’s Somewhat Grown-Up Type Blog I and II; Katejohns619; East 9th Street; CriterionForum; The Mouse For Less; Filmwerk; Jaysen Headley Writes; Reviews Of Films; A Year With Walt; Mbalie27; Worthy Of Note Reviews; Crap My Kids Watch; Fanpop; This Is Random But; Animated Film Reviews; Silver Petticoat; Starpulse; Fimfiction; A Year Of A Million Dreams; MovieListMania; MentalFloss; All The Disney Movies; Disney In Your Day; Skizzles22Hu; Disneyfied Or Disney Tried?; The Disney Odyssey.

 - Lady And The Tramp: Together Always by RomanRuler.

 - Spring Days And Puppy Hearts / A Spring In The Rain by GreenWallsOfArt.

 - Just A Little Walk by VivaJayne.